-Upper V (Y11) pupils receive a half term working & predicted grades report in the Autumn term and a report with predicted and mock grades in January following mock GCSE exams in December.
-They receive a final full written report at the end of the spring term.
+Upper V (Y11) pupils receive a half term working & predicted grades report in the Autumn term and a report with predicted and mock grades in the spring term following mock GCSE exams in December.
+They receive a final full written report during the first half of the summer term.